NixOS/security/README.md

 vulnerability IDs marked as done in the roundup.
 This should then appended to the `db` file.

-The shell script [`ported.sh`][ported] looks for cherry-picked commits from master to stable, to make most of a security announcement.
+The shell script `./notate.sh` peruses all the recent commits and prompts for security notes to be added.

+Finally, `./ported-notes.sh` takes the security notes and makes a security announcement email's text.

 ### Tool Interface